ansys/pyansys-dev-guide/doc/source/how-to/logging.rst

 loggers' parenting and their connections.

-For example, if an Ansys product is using a pre-existing custom logger encapsulated inside the product itself, the *<PyProject>* will benefit from exposing it through the standard Python tools.
-We recommend that you use the standard library as much as possible.
-It will facilitate every contribution to the *<PyProject>*, both external and internal, by exposing common tools that are widely adopted.
-Each developer will be able to operate quickly and autonomously.
-The project will take advantage of the entire set of features exposed in the standard logger and all the upcoming improvements.
+For example, if an Ansys product is using a pre-existing custom logger encapsulated inside the product itself, the *<PyProject>* benefits from exposing it through the standard Python tools.
+You should use the standard library as much as possible.
+It facilitates every contribution to the *<PyProject>*, both external and internal, by exposing common tools that are widely adopted.
+Each developer is able to operate quickly and autonomously.
+The project takes advantage of the entire set of features exposed in the standard logger and all the upcoming improvements.

-Custom Log Handlers
+Custom log handlers
 -------------------
 You might need to catch Ansys product messages and redirect them to another logger.
 For example, Ansys Electronics Desktop (AEDT) has its own internal